FernandaCastro/my-pantry/README.md

   - validating the _Google IDToken_ or the user/password informed
   - issuing an _JWT Token_ embedded in a _Http Only Cookie_
 - Acts as **_Authorization server_**:
-  - retrieving the permissions associated to the user in a group
+    - verify and retrieves permissions e/or objects associated to the user in a group

 ### pantry-service (localhost:8080) :